thenewtemple/thenewtemple/README.md

 **************************************************************************************************************

 <b>

-* Isaiah 40:1 Comfort ye, comfort ye My people, saith your God. ([JPS] Jewish Publication Society OT)

-* Jeremiah 31:35 Thus saith the LORD, Who giveth the sun for a light by day, and the ordinances of the moon and of the stars for a light by night, who stirreth up the sea, that the waves thereof roar, the LORD of hosts is His name: 31:36 If these ordinances depart from before Me, saith the LORD, then the seed of Israel also shall cease from being a nation before Me for ever.
-31:37 Thus saith the LORD: If heaven above can be measured, and the foundations of the earth searched out beneath, then will I also cast off all the seed of Israel for all that they have done, saith the LORD. ([JPS] Jewish Publication Society OT)

 * Isaiah 43:10 Ye are My witnesses, saith the LORD, and My servant whom I have chosen; that ye may know and believe Me, and understand that I am He; before Me there was no God formed, neither shall any be after Me.
 (43:11) I, even I, am the LORD; and beside Me there is no saviour.
 (43:12) I have declared, and I have saved, and I have announced, and there was no strange god among you; therefore ye are My witnesses, saith the LORD, and I am God. ([JPS] Jewish Publication Society OT)